 The newspaper article had a different tone, written for those who thought in the language I was grasping at understanding.
 Beyond that, it was written for an audience living in Chile, who shared certain cultural norms, politics, and humor.

 I found myself with a dictionary in hand, translating word for word.
 But it didn’t make sense!
-I had to read the sentence, grasp the context and meaning behind it, and then reshape it into the English equivalent based off my best judgment.
+I had to read the sentence, grasp the context and meaning behind it, and then reshape it into the English equivalent based on my best judgment.

-From experiences like these, I became aware of the impact history, location, pop culture, etc. have on a language.
+From experiences like this, I became aware of the impact history, location, pop culture, etc. have on a language.
 Cultures often invent words that refer to an entire situation, sensation or experience unique to that place or society.

 So, how does a translator learn to understand such things?
 And once you learn them, how do you best translate them into another language for a very different culture or region?

 As globalization increases and we all encounter each other and our different languages frequently, we find more and more untranslatable words.
 This doesn’t mean they are impossible to understand in different languages, but they cannot be directly translated.
 There is not always one-word equivalent, like the way that perro in Spanish can directly translate to dog in English.
 Often times, to understand these words’ meanings, the translator uses many words to explain the depth of their meaning.

 Although difficult, it can be done with skill and a deep understanding of the involved languages’ cultures.
 Untranslatable words can also be fun to learn and talk about.
 We all may benefit from discussing them, enabling us to better understand each other.